 On February 13, 2023, we completed our IPO.
-Our registration statement on Form S-1 (File No. 333-262296) relating to the IPO was declared effective by the SEC on October 8, 2023.
+Our registration statement on Form S-1 (File No. 333-262296) relating to the IPO was declared effective by the SEC on February 8, 2023.
 We issued 1,875,000 common shares at a price of \$4.00 per share for aggregate net cash proceeds of \$5.8 million, after deducting underwriting discounts and commissions and other offering related costs.
 None of the expenses associated with the IPO were paid to directors, officers, persons owning 10% or more of any class of equity securities, or to their associates, or to our affiliates.
 WestPark Capital, Inc., or the Representative, acted as sole book running manager of the offering and as representative of the underwriters.

-There has been no material change in the planned use of proceeds from the IPO from that described in the prospectus, dated October 8, 2023, filed with the SEC pursuant to Rule 424(b) under the Securities Act.
+There has been no material change in the planned use of proceeds from the IPO from that described in the prospectus, dated February 8, 2023, filed with the SEC pursuant to Rule 424(b) under the Securities Act other than the Company's Board of Directors having approved, on April 6, 2023, a share repurchase program with authorization to repurchase up to 500,000 common shares.